-As a personal stylist, I help my clients to clean out their closets, a service known as the “closet audit.”
+As a wardrobe consultant, I help my clients to clean out their closets, a service known as the “closet audit.”
 During many a closet audit, I’ve discovered designer dresses in pristine condition that had only been worn once or twice.
 Hanging next to such items were faded jeans and threadbare t-shirts.
 These women spent a “pretty penny” on formal wear for “special occasions” yet bought all of their daily wear at Target or similar low-end stores.
 What’s more, they didn’t replace their most frequently worn clothes when they wore out but thought nothing of dropping serious coinage on a dress for a holiday party.

 Practicing What I Preach

 I help my clients to re-introduce sanity into their shopping and assist them in maximizing their wardrobes.
 Yet I haven’t always practiced what I preached.
 I continued to buy blazers, skirts, dresses, and heels when my lifestyle calls more for loungewear, jeans, and knit tops much of the time.